mean annual wage of $68,690 for accountants in May 2018.

 New York, for example, is the highest paying state for this field.
 Accountants in New York earn an average annual income of $80,420.
 Many professionals only dream of earning that kind of salary.
 New Jersey is the second highest paying state, where accountants earn an average salary of $76,380.

-The District of Columbia, home of the capitol city, is the third highest paying state.
+The District of Columbia, home of the capital city, is the third highest paying state.
 Accountants in D.C. are paid very well, with average salaries at $75,580.
 In nearby Maryland, the average annual income for professionals in this field is $73,520.
 Even though the two states are so close together, with Maryland residents often commuting to D.C. for work, there is still a two thousand dollar difference in average salaries.

 Connecticut is the fifth highest paying states for accountants, where they stand to earn an average income of $72,950.
 Incomes for accountants are high all over the country.
 But those living in the northeastern United States earn top dollar.